discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 If you have a Mistlock Singularity present you can use these skills for precasts:

 1. Cast <Skill name="litany of wrath"/> for <Boon name="Resolution"/>
-2. Use <Skill name="Save yourselves"/> or <Skill name="hallowedground"/>
+2. Use <Skill name="Save yourselves"/> and/or <Skill name="hallowedground"/>
 3. Blast a fire field with <Skill name="Holy Strike"/>
 4. Use <Skill name="Feelmywrath"/>
 5. Take mistlock
 6. Blast a fire field with <Skill name="Holy Strike"/> again

+- <Skill name="shieldofcourage" /> can be added if the team would benefit from precasted <Boon name="Aegis" />.
+Be wary of <Instability name="Vengeance"/> converting this to <Condition name="Weakness" />!

 </Card>

 <Card title="Notes on skill usage:">

 - Start on longbow
-- Always cast your <Skill name="whirlingwrath"/> inside the hitbox to get the additional hits.
-Ideal with adds around.
+- Always cast your <Skill name="whirlingwrath"/> inside the hitbox to get the additional projectile hits.
 - Always cast your <Skill name="bindingblade"/> inside the hitbox to get the additional hits when adds are present.
 Can be abused at **Artsariiv**, **Arkk**, **Siax**, and **Ensolyss**.
-- Don't interrupt your GS auto-attack chain.
 - In certain scenarios (precasting traps or symbols, starting with <Skill name="firestorm"/>) it can be beneficial to get your <Skill name="spearofjustice"/> out first.

 </Card>